VDL-PRISM/docs/gateway_setup.md

 The configuration file is a [YAML file](http://yaml.org) which has a specific format and syntax.
 If you are unfamiliar with YAML, you should take a few minutes to familiarize yourself.
 It is not a complicated format, but it is worth understanding.
 There are lots of resources online for learning more about it ([here](https://learnxinyminutes.com/docs/yaml/) and [here](https://www.youtube.com/watch?v=W3tQPk8DNbk)).

 There are four main parts to this file: `hostname`, `password`, `ngrok`, `home_assistant`. `hostname` changes the name of the computer.
-For most cases, the default ("gateway") works fine. `password` changes the password of the gateway computer.
-Make sure to change this. `ngrok` allows you to configure the [ngrok service](https://ngrok.com).
+For most cases, the default ("gateway") works fine. `password` changes the password of the gateway computer. **Make sure to change this.** `ngrok` allows you to configure the [ngrok service](https://ngrok.com).
 To read more about how to configure ngrok, see the [ngrok documentation](https://ngrok.com/docs#config).
 The last part is `home_assistant`.
 This is where all configuration for Home Assistant goes.

-There are 12 places where the `device-init.yaml` configuration needs to be changed.
-Everything else can stay the same unless you want to customize your gateway further.
+The default `device-init.yaml` has 12 places that need to be changed, as marked by "[CHANGE ME]".
+For most cases, everything else can stay the same unless you want to customize your gateway further.
 If you don't plan on using ngrok, then you can delete the whole `ngrok` section.
 The `prisms_influxdb` subsection (under `home_assistant`) is where you put information about the InfluxDB server you want the gateway to connect to.
+We assume that you already have set up an InfluxDB instance with a username and password.

 ![Contents of `device_init.yaml`](images/config.png)